alexshtf/alexshtf.github.io/_posts/2024-07-07-HadamardParameterization.md

 Note, that $$(Q)$$ uses L2 regularization!
 As it turns out[^1], any local minimum $$(Q)$$ is also a local minimum of $$(P)$$.
 L2 regularization is native to PyTorch in the form of the `weight_decay` parameter to its optimizers.
 But more importantly, [parametrizations](https://pytorch.org/tutorials/intermediate/parametrizations.html) are also a native beast in PyTorch!

 We first begin with implementing this idea in PyTorch for a simple linear model, and then extend it to Neural Networks.
 As always, the code is available in a notebook that you can deploy on Google Colab.
+This is, of course, _not_ the best method to achieve sparsity.
+But it's an extremmely simple one, easy to try out for your model, and fun!

 # Parametrizing a linear model